UGA-Expanse/expanse-bookstore/README.md

 ### Configure Database

 Once MySQL is installed you must configure a username and password.
-By default the user and password should be `root` .
+By default the userO and password should be `root` .
 If not, you must configure in the file `application.configure` located in the path `src/main/resources/`.

 In the file `application.configure` you must edit the parameters `spring.datasource.username` and `spring.datasource.password` with the values you defined.